arcsysu/arcsysu/_pages/en/home.md

   </a>
 </div>

-<i>arcSYSu</i> is proudly part of the Interdisciplinary Research Center (xRC), directed by Prof. <a href="https://cse.sysu.edu.cn/teacher/LuYutong">Yutong Lu</a> and Prof. <a href="https://cse.sysu.edu.cn/teacher/XiaoNong">Nong Xiao</a>.
+<i>arcSYSu</i> is proudly part of the Interdisciplinary Research Center (<i>xRC</i>), directed by Prof. <a href="https://cse.sysu.edu.cn/teacher/LuYutong">Yutong Lu</a> and Prof. <a href="https://cse.sysu.edu.cn/teacher/XiaoNong">Nong Xiao</a>.
-We collaborate closely with other outstanding teams within the center, working across a broad spectrum of areas in HPC+AI design and applications.
+We collaborate closely with other exceptional teams within the center, working across a broad spectrum of areas in HPC+AI design and applications.

-Our research is supported by prestigious programs, including the National Key R&D Program, NSFC, as well as leading companies like Tencent®, Huawei®, and Phytium®.
+Our work is supported by prestigious programs, including the National Key R&D Program, the National Science Foundation of China, as well as collaborative partnerships with industry leaders like Tencent®, Huawei®, and Phytium®.

-<b>We are always looking for passionate new PhD/MS graduates, Postdocs, and Undergraduate RAs/Interns to join the team!</b> (For more details, please check our &#8599; [FAQs](https://xianweiz.github.io/notes/hire_QAs.txt)).
+<b>We are always looking for passionate new PhD/MS graduates, Postdocs, Undergraduate RAs and Interns to join the team!</b> (For more details, please check our &#8599; [FAQs](https://xianweiz.github.io/notes/hire_QAs.txt)).

 <figure class="fifth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/logo_nRD.webp" style="height: 25px; padding-right:30px">